mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-04-Spatial-Data-In-R-sp.md

 ```r
 [1] "integer"
 ```

+We see a couple interesting things here - `iris`, which we just said is a data frame, is a data type of `list`.  `Sepal.Length` is data type `double`, and in `str(iris)` we saw it was numeric - that makes sense - but we see that `Species` is data typ `integer`, and in `str(iris)` we were told this variable was a factor with three levels.
+What's going on here?

 To access particular columns in a data, we use the `$` operator and see the value for `Species` for each observation in `iris:
 ```r